-4.5 Jumper Settings
+4.2.5 Jumper Settings

-Jumper settings are applied to functions such as mainline-disconnect time, Start function, transmitter push button layout, system information (serial number/ID code) programming, and system testing.
-The jumpers #1 - #7 are located on the decoder module above the six (6) dip-switches (refer to Fig.16 below).
+Jumper settings are applied to functions such as mainline-disconnect time, Start function, transmitter push button layout, system information (serial number/ID code) programming and system testing.
+The jumpers #1- #7 are located on the decoder module above the four (4) dip-switches (refer to Fig.16 below).

-Manufacture preset Jumper Settings Function JP1 (Blank) JP2 (Blank) Receiver MAIN remained closed until the transmitter power is turned off or emergency stop command is initiated.
+Manufacture preset Jumper Settings Function JP1 (Blank) JP2 (Blank) Receiver MAIN remains closed until the transmitter power is turned off or emergency stop command is initiated.
 JP1 (Inserted) JP2 (Blank) Receiver MAIN opens after 5 minutes of system inactivity.
 JP1 (Blank) JP2 (Inserted) Receiver MAIN opens after 30 minutes of system inactivity.
 JP1 (Inserted) JP2 (Inserted) Receiver MAIN opens after 60 minutes of system inactivity.
-JP3 (Blank) Press any push button on the transmitter to activate the receiver MAIN at system startup, after e-stop reset, and after system inactivity (refer to JP1 & JP2 settings above).
-JP3 (Inserted) Rotate the power key switch to "START" position to activate the receiver MAIN at system startup, after e-stop reset, and after system inactivity (refer to JP1 & JP2 settings above).
-JP4 (Blank) JP5 (Blank) Standard right-to-left push button configuration for all models.
+JP3 (Blank) Press any push button on the transmitter to activate the receiver MAIN at system startup, after E-stop reset, and after system inactivity (refer to JP1 & JP2 settings above).
+JP3 (Inserted) Rotate the power key switch to "START" position to activate the receiver MAIN at system startup, after E-stop reset, and after system inactivity (refer to JP1 & JP2 settings above).
+JP4 JP5 (Blank) (Blank) Standard right-to- Standard right-to-left push button configuration for all models.
 JP4 (Inserted) JP5 (Blank) In-line push button configuration (top to bottom) for Flex 8ES/EX.
-JP4 (Blank) JP5 (Inserted) In-line push button configuration (top to bottom) for Flex 12ES/EX.
+JP4 JP5 (Blank) (Inserted) In-li In-line push button configuration (top to bottom) for Flex 12ES/EX.
 JP4 (Inserted) JP5 (Inserted) In-line push button configuration (top to bottom) for Flex 4ES/EX.
-JP6 (Blank) Program system serial number/ID code and channel from decoder modul to I-CHIP.
+JP6 (Blank) Program system serial number/ID code and channel from decoder module to I-CHIP.
 JP6 (Inserted) Program system serial number/ID code and channel from I-CHIP to decoder module.
 JP7 (Inserted) For system test only, receiver MAIN disabled.

-4.6 I-CHIP Programming Port
+4.2.6 I-CHIP Programming Port

-The I-CHIP programming port located on the decoder module (refer to Fig. 17 above) inside the receiver is designed for the purpose of transferring system serial number/ID code either from the I-CHIP to the receiver or vice versa.
-If you wish to transfer system information from receiver to I-CHIP, just insert the I-CHIP onto the programming port (JP6 jumper not inserted), wait until the Status LED on the decoder module turned constant green (within 2 seconds), and then take the I-CHIP out of the programming port (programming completed).
+The I-CHIP programming port located on the decoder module (refer to Fig. 17 above) inside the receiver is designed for the purpose of transferring system serial number/ID codes either from the I-CHIP to the receiver or vice versa.
+If you wish to transfer system information from the receiver to the I-CHIP, just insert the I-CHIP onto the programming port (JP6 jumper not inserted), wait until the Status LED on the decoder module turns a constant green (within 2 seconds), and then take the I-CHIP out of the programming port (programming completed).
 At this time the I-CHIP should also possess the same serial number/ID code as the receiver.

-If the Status LED on the decoder module displays a constant red light after inserting the I-CHIP (programming failed), then you must reinsert the I-CHIP one more time.
+If the Status LED on the decoder module dight after inserting the I-CHIP (programming failed), then you must reinsert the I-CHIP one more time.
 On the other hand, if you wish to transfer system information from the I-CHIP to the receiver, then you must first insert JP6 jumper prior to inserting the I-CHIP, then wait for the green light to appear on the Status LED.
 At this time the receiver should also possess the same system information as the I-CHIP.
 Please note that the receiver unit must be powered in order to proceed with the programming.

-4.7 Voltage Settings
+4.2.7 Voltage Settings